 - Have a shower before going to bed and don't touch the cat after that.
 You have to create a separate zone for the bedroom and keep it!

-- Use Vitamin C to help combat the allergies.
+- Use Vitamin C to help combat allergies.

 - You can also use standard allergy medicines such as Reactine to help overcome the symptoms of a cat allergy.

 - Refrain from holding the cat as much as possible.
-Now, this is hard if you love the cat, but if you do pet them, always wash your hands afterwards.
+Now, this is hard if you love the cat, but if you do pet them, always wash your hands afterward.

 - Cat Love: Do Cats Really Love?

 Do cats feel real love?
 My stand is that they actually do.
 Living with cats and watching them everyday is good evidence that cat love is a real thing.